Death of George Nkencho: Aftermath

-The circumstances and use of force regarding Nkencho's death are under investigation by the Garda Síochána Ombudsman Commission (GSOC), as is customary when a member of the public is injured or killed by the Gardaí.
+The circumstances and use of force regarding Nkencho's death were subsequently under investigation by the Garda Síochána Ombudsman Commission (GSOC), as is legally required when a member of the public is injured or killed by the Gardaí.

 The morning after the fatal shooting, on 31 December 2020 (New Year's Eve), around 200 people gathered outside Blanchardstown Garda Station in a protest over the death of Nkencho, calling for those involved to be punished.
 A break away group became violent, with objects being hurled at Gardaí and threats being made towards officers.
 Garda sources stressed to the media that these incidents had nothing to do with the Nkencho family or friends, and that they suspected a gang which has staged fights in Dublin city centre to be responsible for hijacking part of the demonstration.
 Large crowds of protestors marched through Blanchardstown shopping centre on a busy New Year's Eve, when all non-essential businesses were to close at the end of the day, following the reimposition of full COVID-19 Level 5 lockdown restrictions.

 Minister for Justice Helen McEntee and Tánaiste Leo Varadkar expressed their sympathies with the family of Nkencho on Twitter.
 McEntee described the fatal shooting as "an extremely upsetting loss and a tragedy for his family" while the Tánaiste urged the public not to engage in "speculation".
-Minister for Children, Equality, Disability, Integration and Youth Roderic O'Gorman also took to Twitter tweeting that he was "deeply saddened" upon hearing the news.
+Minister for Children, Equality, Disability, Integration and Youth Roderic O'Gorman tweeted that he was "deeply saddened" upon hearing the news.

 Following Nkencho's death, false allegations circulated online, claiming that Nkencho had 30 prior criminal convictions.
 On 3 January, the Gardaí released a statement stating its concern at what it called "lies being circulated widely online by fascists and racists" and confirming that Nkencho had no criminal convictions at all.